 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 working days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

-- "A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
+- "A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
-All charges for the supplying of requested records shall be estimated in advance at the request of the citizen as set forth in subsection F of § 2.2-3704 of the Code of Virginia.”
+Prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of supplying the requested records as set forth in subsection F of § 2.2-3704 of the Code of Virginia.”

 - You may have to pay for the records that you request from the Virginia Beach Sheriff’s Office.
 FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.